parallelvirtualcluster/pvc/docs/getting-started.md

 0. Verify that the network(s) were added:
     `$ pvc network list`

-0. On the upstream router, configure 1 of:
+0. On the upstream router, configure one of:

     a) A BGP neighbour relationship with the cluster upstream floating address to automatically learn routes.